carla-simulator/ros-bridge/carla_ego_vehicle/README.md

-# ROS Reference Client
+# ROS Ego Vehicle

 This package provides two ROS nodes:

-- Carla Ego Vehicle: A reference client for spawning an ego vehicle
+- Carla Example Ego Vehicle: A reference client for spawning an ego vehicle
 - Carla ROS Manual Control: a ROS-only manual control

-## Carla Ego Vehicle
+## Carla Example Ego Vehicle

-The reference Carla client `carla_ego_vehicle` can be used to spawn an ego vehicle (role-name: "ego_vehicle") with the following sensors attached to it.
+The reference Carla client `carla_example_ego_vehicle` can be used to spawn an ego vehicle (role-name: "ego_vehicle") with the following sensors attached to it.

 - GNSS
 - LIDAR